Dynamically derived morphology from the recurrence patterns of close binary stars using Kepler data

 \section{Results \& Discussion}

-From the reconstructed trajectories of close binary stars, we obtain their recurrence plots and compute the measures RR, DET, LAM and ENT.
-These statistical analysis of these measures are summarised in Table~\ref{tab:RPmeasure_summary}, which includes the range, mean, KDE mode and standard deviation value of each measure across the different binary classes.
+From the reconstructed trajectories of close binary stars, we obtain their recurrence plots and compute the measures $RR$, $DET$, $LAM$ and $ENT$.
+The statistical analysis of these measures, summarized in Table~\ref{tab:RPmeasure_summary}, is performed after first grouping the binaries into classes based on the existing morphology parameter.
+Within each class, we report the mean, KDE mode, and standard deviation of each measure.
 We analyze how the distributions of these recurrence measures vary between the binary classes.
-The variations in the range, mean, and KDE mode values of these metrics highlight distinctions in the underlying dynamical regimes of each class.
-We observe that the coefficient of variability (CV) is lowest for the DET and ENT measures, suggesting that these may be the best measures for defining a new classification parameter.
+The variations in the mean, and KDE mode values of these metrics highlight distinctions in the underlying dynamical regimes of each class.
+As mentioned in Section \ref{sec:ddm}, we focus on $DET$ and $ENT$ as the most relevant measures capturing the predictability and diversity of recurrent phase space structures.
+We conduct an extensive surrogate analysis on each dataset, comparing the $DET$ and $ENT$ values for the original light curve to $100$ Iterated Amplitude Adjusted Fourier Transform (IAAFT) surrogates, to test whether the observed values are beyond those of a linear stochastic process with the same power spectrum and amplitude distribution \citep{theiler1992testing,schreiber1996improved,Donges2015pyunicorn}.
+We find for 94\% of stars the $ENT$ values significantly ($p<.05$) differ from that of their surrogates , whereas for 96\% of stars $DET$ values differ significantly ($p<.05$).